Hakaino/RustBuster/README.md

    ros-humble-apriltag* \
    ros-humble-usb-cam*     # (Optional)
    ```
+> :warning: If RTAB-Map does not install correctly, download it from source and follow the installation instructions.
 Clone repositories into ROS2 workspace:

    ```
    mkdir -p ros2_ws/src && cd ros2_ws/src
    git clone https://github.com/Hakaino/RustBuster